lhange42/Capstone-Generator/README.md

 <img src="Media/Physical%20Assembly/CoilP.PNG" Height="300">

 ##### Description
 This is one of our coils it a 3D printed core with laser cut outer walls.
+We wrapped them with magnet wire to induce electricity.
+We have 8 of these set up in a circle to make our inner generator.

 ### box